 Hey everyone!
-We hope this post finds everyone doing well, or at least as okay as we can be during this strange time our country is in.
+I hope this post finds everyone doing well, or at least as okay as we can be during this strange time our country is in.
 So let’s take a break from all the chaos and talk about the Dalton Highway!

 Once you get out of Fairbanks, here are some places to stop as you get further away from the population: